hasintha/hasintha.github.io/README.md

 Components included
 ==================

 Interactive grid that can be used to showcase categories for a blog home page.
-Equiped with Lazysizes and utilizes css3 features.
-Not a single javascript code is used.
+Equiped with Lazysizes to improve load ttime and utilizes css3 features.
+Not a single javascript code has been used for the component.
 Fully responsive.

 License
 =======